MurkyPerki/murkyperki.github.io/src/content/projects/PaperBoy.md

   # poster: "/PaperBoy/thumbnail.png"
 lessons:
   - Simple drawing mechanics become interesting when enemies react to them.
-  - Mixing collection (3 balls) with avoidance (chasing characters) creates tension in a small arena.
+  - Mixing collection (3 balls) with avoiding (chasing characters) creates tension in a small arena.
   - Implementing the line and collision logic in Unity helped me understand 2D physics and triggers better.
 ---